You don't need to go to a gym or buy fancy equipment to get exercise. You can do a full fitness routine right at home.

 No matter what type of home workout you choose, try to make sure it includes exercises in each of these 3 groups.

-Circuit training is 1 type of routine you can do easily at home.
+Circuit training is one type of routine you can do easily at home.
 It involves doing short bursts of strength training exercises using light weights.
-You switch from 1 muscle group to the next with no breaks in between.
+You switch from one muscle group to the next with no breaks in between.
 This is an aerobic exercise that gets your heart rate up.

 Here is a sample circuit training routine you can do at home.
 For exercises with weights, start with 2 to 5 pound (lb), or 1 to 2.25 kg, hand weights and add more weight as you get stronger.
 If you DO NOT have hand weights, you can make your own by filling gallon (liter) milk jugs with water.

 - Warm up.
 Get your blood flowing by walking in place.
 Add a dynamic stretch by bringing your knee high up to your chest as you walk.
 Warming up and stretching your muscles can help prevent some injuries.
 You should continue with your warm up until your body feels warm and you are just starting to sweat.